 The first time I put the Kurgo Loft Jacket on our dog, Jack, the air was pushing its way into the negative digits outside our home in Minturn, Colorado.
-It was early November, but after a temperate and sunny Indian Summer this year, the first snowfall and cold snap hit with hard and fast.
-On this early morning, I bundled into a down jacket, and was happy to be able to put Jack into a cozy Polytech-fill shell of his own.
+On this early morning, I bundled into a down jacket and was happy to be able to put Jack into a cozy Polytech-fill shell of his own.

-The two-way zipper along the spine of the jacket is very helpful when using Jack’s leash, as it slips right through the gap, and would be perfect to incorporate with a harness (if we ever need to use one), as well.
+The two-way zipper along the jacket’s spine is very helpful when using Jack’s leash, as it slips right through the gap and would be perfect for incorporating with a harness (if we ever need to use one), as well.

 Also, the jacket looks good.
-Now that it’s almost officially winter, every time we go outside he has it on.
-If he somehow makes it outside without it, he looks underdressed, and probably feels it, too.
+Now, every time we go outside he has it on.
+If he somehow makes it outside without it, he looks underdressed and probably feels it, too.

-We’ve also tried out Kurgo’s Atomic Drop Zippy Bowl, which is a lightweight and stowable water or food bowl.
-It’s very convenient to carry in a pocket or by its carabiner, so it’s ideal for snowshoeing if you pack the water and food separately.
+We’ve also tried out Kurgo’s Zippy Bowl, which is a lightweight and stow-able water or food bowl.
+It’s very convenient to carry in a pocket, or by its carabiner, so it’s ideal for snowshoeing if you pack the water and food separately.

-We took the bowl with us on a trip to Jackson Hole, and it proved to be a little tippy once Jack was done sipping from it in the car (and I didn’t want to waste the water by dumping it).
-Same spillage happened on occasion in the hotel room, and we decided it was a bowl that was meant to be used one drink session at a time, rather than leaving it out for Jack’s paws to step on and spill.
+We took the bowl with us on a trip to Jackson Hole.
+Once filled, the bowl proved to be a little tippy once Jack was done sipping from it in the car (and I didn’t want to waste the water by dumping it).
+Also, some spillage happened on occasion in the hotel room.
+So, we decided it was a bowl that was meant to be used one drink session at a time, rather than leaving it out for Jack’s paws to step on and spill.

-The 48 ounce bowl is waterproof itself, so it can stand on packed snow nicely, it’s machine washable and is BPA free.
+But, the 48-ounce bowl is waterproof.
+So, it can stand on packed snow nicely.
+It’s also machine washable and is BPA-free.